 Why purchase your Professional Indemnity Insurance through Express Insurance?

 Our streamlined quoting system means we can go to market quickly to seek out the most appropriate insurance deal.
 Our PI specialists have relationships with all PI Insurers in the market and will negotiate the most suitable cover and cost effective premium for you.
 We can also provide quotations and arrange your Public Liability Insurance, Office Insurance and other Business Insurances you require.

 PI premiums are determined by your Turnover and PL Premiums by the number of staff you employ.
 All insurers charge a minimum premium in both respects.

 We believe we have negotiated highly competitive premiums for both classes of insurance, and will continue to monitor premium levels available in the market to ensure this remains the case.

-We have designed the Insurance application process so that it takes an average of 5 minutes to complete your application.
+We have designed the Insurance application process so it only takes an average of 5 minutes to complete your application.
 In most cases your application will be instantly approved online, and you can print your Confirmation of Insurance to prove that you have the requisite cover in place...
-It's that easy !!
-All other documentation, such as your tax invoice, policy schedule and policy wording will be emailed directly to you for your records.
+It's that easy!!
+All other documentation, such as your tax invoice, policy schedule and wording will be emailed directly to you for your records.

 We will work with you to ensure that claims are handled in a professional manner and that you get a fair outcome from the Insurer.
 The first step is to lodge your claim as outlined below.